martinbudden/Crate-sensor_fusion/README.md

 The Mahony filter does not support 3-way fusion using a magnetometer.

+## Complementary filter

+This has been implemented for reference.
+It is not recommended for general use: both the Mahony filter and the Madgwick filter are faster and don't suffer from gimbal lock.

 ## Method call interface

 The `FuseAccGyro` and `FuseAccGyroMag` traits allow method-call syntax to be used: